newchuyalong/libgdx-learning/Texture-packer.md

 }
 ```

 Each time the game is run, all the images are packed.
 This can be especially convenient when giving a build to an artist, who can then try out new images without even knowing the game is using packed images.
+If many images are packed, the `fast` setting can be useful to avoid waiting.

 _Note: When loading files from the classpath, Eclipse usually will not reflect changes to files that are updated externally.
 The project with the changed files must be manually refreshed in Eclipse.
 During development files can be loaded through the filesystem instead, where this is not an issue._